RonanOD/OpenAAC/README.md

  * Better integration with other AAC symbol sets
  * Allow users to upload their own custom symbols
  * Offline mode, so that the app can be used without an internet connection and/or Pinecone database.
 Requires local vector database.
+ * ~~Text to speech option: tap on icons to hear the word.~~
- * Text to speech option: A button to read out the text using the device's text to speech engine.
+   * A button to read out the text using the device's text to speech engine.
 This would also highlight the symbols as they are spoken.
  * Make freely available on the Google Play Store and Apple App Store